 A growing number of Taylor & Francis journals are now using Submission Portal to manage submissions.
 Submission Portal removes the need to have multiple system accounts, instead providing one centralized author dashboard displaying all your past and present submissions.

 Before you begin, check if the journal you are submitting to uses Submission Portal by visiting the journal homepage on Taylor & Francis Online.
 If not, take a look at our guides to submitting your manuscript using ScholarOne Manuscripts or Editorial Manager.

-If you are an editor, you can find information on how Submission Portal can benefit your authors here.
+If you are an editor, read this article for information on how Submission Portal can benefit your authors.

 To submit your manuscript, you need the following files:

 Word templates are available for many of our journals.
 Please check the instructions for authors page of your chosen journal on Taylor & Francis Online before you use them to make sure they are accepted.